rubentrancoso/mailserver-quicksetup/README.md

 September-18-2017
 - All the installation process is working, except that you need to manually finish postfixadmin setup by entering https://mail.domain.tld/setup.php.
-- Still not tested with port 25 opened since I`m using a randon droplet and the traffic por it is dennied by default policy on DO.
+- Still not tested with port 25 opened since I'm using a randon droplet and the traffic for it is dennied by default policy on DO.

 ## How to use it